Orlando Magic: City edition: "Stars"

+City edition: "Kingdom"

+For their 2022–23 "City" uniform, the Magic went with a black base, dark gray pinstripes, and gothic-inspired white letters with blue trim to represent the team and the city as a kingdom on the rise.
+Orlando's "City" uniform for the 2023–24 season featured a Gothic-themed design, attributing to Orlando's pride and resiliency and the Magic's determination to protect its kingdom.
+The midnight-based jersey incorporated silver stripes meant to evoke a steel cage, along with Gothic script lettering.
+The Magic's "Kingdom" series was again used for the 2024–25 "City" uniform, with the design similar to last season's "City" uniform but in a platinum base with midnight blue letters.

+Earned uniforms

 Having qualified for the 2020 NBA playoffs the previous year, the Magic were also given an "Earned" uniform.
 The design, which has a white base, featured the alternate logo in front (an homage to the 2016–17 "Stars" alternate and 2017–19 "City" uniform) and blue numbers with black and silver trim.
 Side panels featured the stars pattern as an homage to the 1998–2003 blue uniforms.

+Classic uniforms

 The Magic are one of seven teams to wear "Classic" uniforms for the 2018–19 season.
-As part of their 30th anniversary, the team unveiled the uniform similar to those worn from 1994 to 1998.
+As part of their 30th anniversary, the team unveiled the blue pinstriped uniform similar to those worn from 1994 to 1998.
+To commemorate not only its 35th anniversary season, but also the 25th anniversary of the 1999–2000 "Heart and Hustle" team in 2023–24, the Magic donned the blue "sublimated stars" uniform worn from 1999 to 2003.

 Mascot

 Stuff the Magic Dragon has been the Magic's mascot since 1989.
 A dragon designed by Wade Harrison and Bonnie Erickson of Acme Mascots, Inc, his name is a pun on Puff the Magic Dragon, and how a slam dunk is also known as "stuffing".